Children's Rights Collective: 65% more children in emergency shelters is unacceptable

 2. Long wait for education

-3. Lack of privacy and security
+3. Lack of privacy and safety

-4. Lack of health care
+4. Lack of healthcare

 5. Lack of a confidant